US sees its first statewide stay-at-home order as reported coronavirus cases jump past 13,000

 The guidance comes as hospitals and medical care workers have begun to sound the alarm on a rapidly vanishing inventory of supplies.

-Governors highlighted those concerns to the President Thursday, many saying their main worry was that there isn't enough personal protection equipment available in their states - like masks, disposable gowns and other supplies.
+Governors highlighted those concerns Thursday to the President, many saying their main worry was that there isn't enough personal protection equipment available in their states -- like masks, disposable gowns and other supplies.

 Trump responded that states should be working to get whatever equipment they need on their own and the federal government would help if it could.